 Benedict is a highly qualified corporate law, CSR and regulatory specialist.
 He has published in top journals around the world and contributed to regulatory reform in both the national and international arenas.

-Associate professor, School of Law and Justice, University of Canberra
+Associate professor, Head, Canberra Law School, University of Canberra

 Chief executive officer, Software company

 Senior lecturer, Graduate School of Business and Law, RMIT University